SansonSebastiano/Chart-Project/README.md

-# Chart Project for OOP course (Bachelor's degree in CSS)
+# Chart Project for OOP course (Bachelor's degree in CSS) - A.Y.
+2021/2022

 DISCLAIMER: the language of the software is in Italian